AcrylicMadness/NetRoute/README.md

     print(response)
 }
 ```
-> Note that requests are done in asynchronious way.
+> Requests are done in asyncronios way, and to interrupt with UI elements be sure to use DispatchQueue.main

+#### Response parsing

+You can use diffirent properties of `NetResponse` to get what you want.

+**Response properties**

+- `response.string'
+- `response.dictionary`